History of African Americans in Los Angeles: 18th century

 In 1781, the early non-Indian settlers in Los Angeles (or 'Los Angeles Pobladores') included upwards of two dozen Afro-Spanish individuals from the Spanish colonies in California (part of New Spain).

 Pío Pico, California's last governor under Mexican rule, was of mixed Spanish, Native American, and African ancestry.
 Pico spent his last days in Los Angeles dying in 1894 at the home of his daughter Joaquina Pico Moreno in Los Angeles.
 He was buried in the old Calvary Cemetery in downtown Los Angeles.
 His brothers and their descendants were also early influencers in the same era.

+Spanish Governor of Las Californias, Felipe de Neve called on eleven Afro-Mexican families from Sonora and Sinaloa to help build Los Angeles.

 19th century

 Many white Southerners who came to California during the Gold Rush brought racist attitudes and ideals with them.
 In 1850, twelve black people were registered as residents of Los Angeles.
 Because many blacks were enslaved until the abolition of slavery occurred in 1865, few blacks migrated to Los Angeles before then.
 Due to the construction of the Santa Fe Railroad and a settlement increase in 1880, increasing numbers of blacks came to Los Angeles.
 By 1900, 2,131 African Americans, the second largest black population in California, lived in Los Angeles.

 In 1872, the First African Methodist Episcopal Church of Los Angeles (First A.M.E. or FAME) was established under the sponsorship of Biddy Mason, an African American nurse and a California real estate entrepreneur and philanthropist, and her son-in-law Charles Owens.
 The church now has a membership of more than 19,000 individuals.